 the master urged.)

 These statements include a variety of images: “birds,” “The sun,” “A fly,” “fingers,” “worms,” “an empty room,” “a phone,” “the street,” “bare tree,” and “a brownstone.”
 The images themselves are indicative of loneliness because of how the speaker perceives what they do or do not do: “The voices of birds do not multiply into a force,” “The sun does not engross from the East,” “Somewhere, in an empty room, a phone rings, “On the street, a bare tree shadows a brownstone.”
 There is a sense that things either are or are not happening in the speaker’s world which feels very flat and devoid of emotion.
 However, the last line of the section is a signal that the speaker has learned how to think and be in the world in a specific way: “Be precise about objects, but reticent about feelings, / the master urged.”
 The images in the poem are stand-ins for the speaker’s emotional self.
 There is an interesting turn that occurs right after this section where the speaker admits: “I need everything within / to be livelier.
 Infatuation, sadism, lust: I remember them….”
 The speaker actually names the emotions he has experienced and that he has distanced himself from those feelings.
-The poem ends on an especially gripping couplet:
+The sonnet ends on an especially gripping couplet:

 but memory of feeling is not feeling,